 CEQA, on the other hand, does require Caltrans to identify each "significant effect on the environment" resulting from the project and ways to mitigate each significant effect.
 If the project may have a significant effect on any environmental resource, then an EIR must be prepared.
 Each and every significant effect on the environment must be disclosed in the EIR and mitigated if feasible.
 In addition, the CEQA Guidelines list a number of "mandatory findings of significance," which also require the preparation of an EIR.
-There are no types of actions under NEPA that parallel the findings of mandatory significance of CEQA.
-This chapter discusses the effects of this Project and CEQA significance.
+There are no types of actions under NEPA that parallel the findings of mandatory significance.